cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

 .. java:method::  <T extends Cloudlet> List<T> getCloudletsFinishedList()
    :outertype: DatacenterBroker

-   Gets the list of cloudlets that have finished executing.
+   Gets a \ **copy**\  of the list of cloudlets that have finished executing, to avoid the original list to be changed.

    :param <T>: the class of Cloudlets inside the list
    :return: the list of finished cloudlets